Pergine Castle

 History

-Considered as an example of medieval Alpine fortress-residence, the Castello di Pergine structure is organized on two walled sides converging the Grande Torre summit and the baronial palace.
+Considered an example of a medieval Alpine fortress‑residence, the structure of Pergine Castle is organised around two concentric defensive walls leading up to the summit, where the Grande Torre and the baronial palace stand.

 Opening times